11 Plants That Repel Roaches

 Mint is a popular herb known for its refreshing scent and calming properties.
 However, did you know it is also one of the plants that repel roaches?

-The pungent smell of mint acts as a natural repellent to insects and helps mask other food smells that attract them.
+The pungent smell of mint is a natural repellent to insects and helps mask other food smells that attract them.

 You can easily plant mint or keep it indoors in pots.
 Place the mint plants strategically where you have seen roach activity or where they are likely to enter your home, for instance, near the kitchen or in the corners of your pantry.

 Alternatively, you can use mint leaves to make a natural roach-repellent spray.
-Simply crush a few mint leaves and add them to a spray bottle filled with water.
+Crush a few mint leaves and add them to a spray bottle filled with water.

 Let the mixture sit overnight, then spray it around your home, paying particular attention to the roach-prone areas.

-The scent of mint will deter the roaches from entering your home.
-Apart from its roach-repelling qualities, mint has other health benefits, too.
+The scent of mint will deter roaches from entering your home.
+In addition to its roach-repelling qualities, mint has other health benefits.

 It aids digestion, reduces stress, and promotes better sleep.
 So, not only will mint plants help keep your home roach-free, but they will also improve your well-being.